-- When a person(s) is intent on causing death or serious physical injury to others and is in a populated area.
+When a person(s) is intent on causing death or serious physical injury to others and is in a populated area.

-The primary goal during an active shooter is to move / get away from the incident.
+Your primary goal during an active shooter is to move / get away from the incident.
 The further you are away from the violence the safer you are.
 The Onondaga Community College utilizes the RUN, HIDE, FIGHT model in response to active shooters.
 The RUN, HIDE, FIGHT model is a dynamic spectrum, it is in other words not a step by step process.
 Depending on where you find yourself when the incident begins will determine which action best suites your specific situation.
 You may not have the ability to run and hiding is your only option, likewise you may be hiding, and the shooter moves away allowing you to now run.

+a.
 RUN:

-- If at all possible, faculty, staff, or students should flee away from the location or direction of the active shooter. - Make a plan now, beforehand.
-Come up with several "escape routes" to use if this were to ever happen. - Make a plan on what to do when you get where you are going (what's next). - Leave your personal belongings behind.

-- When you get out, stop others from entering the area. - As you flee try to find things to hide behind as you go. - If running through an open space don't run in a straight line, zigzag in a random fashion.
+- i.
+If at all possible, faculty, staff, or students should flee away from the location or direction of the active shooter. - ii.
+Make a plan now, beforehand.
+Come up with several "escape routes" to use if this were to ever happen. - iii.
+Make a plan on what to do when you get where you are going (what's next). - iv.
+Leave your personal belongings behind. - v.
+When you get out, stop others from entering the area. - vi.
+As you flee try to find things to hide behind as you go. - vii.
+If running through an open space don't run in a straight line, zigzag in a random fashion.

+b.
 HIDE:

 - If you cannot evacuate, faculty, staff, and/or students should immediately lock themselves and others in a classroom, office or other room that can be secured.
-If possible, cover any windows or openings that have a direct line of sight into the hallway. - Use any furniture or obstacles available to barricade the doors. - Hiding should be a temporary solution. - If you are on the first floor or can get away from the building through a window revert back to "RUN" - SILENCE YOUR PHONE - If communication is available, call 911 or x2311 (315-498-2311). - Do not sound or respond to a fire alarm.
-A fire alarm would signal the occupants to evacuate the building and potentially place them at risk of harm as they attempt to exit. - Lock the interior windows and close blinds or curtains. - Stay away from and out of view of any windows and doors. - Turn off lights. - Try to remain as calm as possible and keep everyone together. - Keep rooms secure until police arrive and give you directions.
+If possible, cover any windows or openings that have a direct line of sight into the hallway. - ii.
+Use any furniture or obstacles available to barricade the doors. - iii.
+Hiding should be a temporary solution. - iv.
+If you are on the first floor or can get away from the building through a window revert back to "RUN" - v.
+SILENCE YOUR PHONE - vi.
+If communication is available, call 911 or x2311 (315-498-2311). - vii.
+Do not sound or respond to a fire alarm.
+A fire alarm would signal the occupants to evacuate the building and potentially place them at risk of harm as they attempt to exit.

+- viii.
+Lock the interior windows and close blinds or curtains. - ix.
+Stay away from and out of view of any windows and doors. - x.
+Turn off lights. - xi.
+Try to remain as calm as possible and keep everyone together. - xii.
+Keep rooms secure until police arrive and give you directions.

+c.
 FIGHT: